-Chapter 1 Getting started as a member 12 Section 1 Introduction 13 Section 2 What makes you eligible to be a plan member? .14 Section 3 Important membership materials you will receive Section 4 Your monthly costs for UCare Complete 18 Section 5 More information about your monthly premium 21 Section 6 Keeping your plan membership record up to date 23 Section 7 How other insurance works with our plan .24 Chapter 2 Important phone numbers and resources 26 Section 1 UCare Complete contacts (how to contact us, including how to reach Customer Service) .27 Section 2 Medicare (how to get help and information directly from the Federal ~ Medicare program) .35 Section 3 State Health Insurance Assistance Program (free help, information, and ~= answers to your questions about Medicare) Section 4 Quality Improvement Organization Section 5 Social Security Section 6 Medicaid .40 Section 7 Information about programs to help people pay for their 11 Section 8 prescription drugs How to contact the Railroad Retirement Board Section 8 Section 9 Do you have group insurance or other health insurance from 45 Section 7 an employer?
-44 Chapter 3 Using the plan for your medical services 45 Section 1 Things to know about getting your medical care as a member of our plan 46 Section 2 Use providers in the plan's network to get your medical care Section 3 How to get services when you have an emergency or urgent need for care or during a disaster Section 4 What if you are billed directly for the full cost of your services?
-Section 5 How are your medical services covered when you are in a clinical researc Section 6 Rules for getting care in a religious non-medical health care institution .56 Section 7 Rules for ownership of durable medical equipment
+Chapter 1 Getting started as a member 12 Section 1 Introduction 13 Section 2 What makes you eligible to be a plan member?
+Section 3 Important membership materials you will receive 16 Section 4 Your monthly costs for UCare Complete 18 Section 5 More information about your monthly premium 21 Section 6 Keeping your plan membership record up to date 23 Section 7 How other insurance works with our plan 24 Chapter 2 Important phone numbers and resources 26 Section 1 UCare Complete contacts (how to contact us, including how to reach Customer Service) 27 Section 2 Medicare (how to get help and information directly from the Federal Medicare program) 35 Section 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) Section 4 Quality Improvement Organization Section 5 Social Security Section 6 Medicaid 40 Section 7 Information about programs to help people pay for their prescription drugs 41 Section 8 How to contact the Railroad Retirement Board Section 9 Do you have group insurance or other health insurance from an employer?
+44 Chapter 3 Using the plan for your medical services 45 Section 1 Things to know about getting your medical care as a member of our plan n 46 Section 2 Use providers in the plan's network to get your medical care Section 3 How to get services when you have an emergency or urgent need for car or during a disaster Section 4 What if you are billed directly for the full cost of your services?
+Section 5 How are your medical services covered when you are in a clinical research study?
+54 Section 6 Rules for getting care in a religious non-medical health care institution 56 Section 7 Rules for ownership of durable medical equipment 57